bryan-goff-f7YQo-eYHdM-unsplash

 Spiral galaxies — in addition to their spiral shape and arms — are identified by a bulge in their center.
 That bulge is caused by a supermassive black hole that consumes anything close enough to get caught in its gravity well.

-Those supermassive black holes don’t just disappear when two spiral galaxies collide to form an elliptical one.
+One of the fun facts about elliptical galaxies is that those supermassive black holes don’t just disappear when two spiral galaxies collide to form an elliptical one.
 The black holes are just as greedy and their consumption of all the gas and dust they can get their hands on may explain why elliptical galaxies don’t have as many new stars as spirals do.

 The James Webb Space Telescope allows astronomers to watch this merger and its real-time impact on the black holes.
 One of the first images JWST astronomers released was of Stephen’s Quintet, a cluster of five galaxies.
 Two galaxies are in the first stages of merging to form an elliptical galaxy eventually.
 A third — featured at the top of the cluster in the released images — has an active supermassive black hole at its core releasing more energy than 40 billion suns.

 Astronomers find it easy to spot spiral galaxies because they’re so bright.
 These celestial bodies are filled with gas and dust particles that give birth to new stars that will be around for billions of years, sparkling in the darkness for astronomers to spot.
-Elliptical galaxies have much less gas, so they form fewer new stars.
-This may be due to the supermassive black holes mentioned in the previous intriguing facts about elliptical galaxies.

 As a result, the stars still exist inside an elliptical galaxy and are often nearing the end of their life cycle.
 They’ve already been burning for billions of years and slowly, they will begin to fade, taking their light with them.